ankaAR/bestiario5e/_creatures/winter-wolf.md

 ### Acciones

-***Mordisco.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 pies, un objetivo.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 11 (2d6 + 4) puntos de daño perforante.
 If the target is a creature, it must succeed on a DC 14 Strength saving throw or be knocked prone.

 ***Cold Breath (Recarga 5-6).*** The wolf exhales a blast of freezing wind in a 15-foot cone.
 Each creature in that area must make a DC 12 Dexterity saving throw, taking 18 (4d8) cold damage on a failed save, or half as much damage on a successful one.